flashbots/mev-boost-relay/README.md

 * `DISABLE_LOWPRIO_BUILDERS` - reject block submissions by low-prio builders
 * `FORCE_GET_HEADER_204` - force 204 as getHeader response
 * `GETPAYLOAD_RETRY_TIMEOUT_MS` - getPayload retry getting a payload if first try failed (default: 100)
-* `MEMCACHED_ENDPOINTS` - optional comma separated list of memcached endpoints, typically used as secondary storage alongside Redis
+* `MEMCACHED_URIS` - optional comma separated list of memcached endpoints, typically used as secondary storage alongside Redis
 * `NUM_ACTIVE_VALIDATOR_PROCESSORS` - proposer API - number of goroutines to listen to the active validators channel
 * `NUM_VALIDATOR_REG_PROCESSORS` - proposer API - number of goroutines to listen to the validator registration channel

 #### Development Environment Variables
 * `RUN_DB_TESTS` - when set to "1" enables integration tests with Postgres using endpoint specified by environment variable `TEST_DB_DSN`
-* `RUN_INTEGRATION_TESTS` - when set to "1" enables integration tests, currently used for testing Memcached using comma separated list of endpoints specified by `MEMCACHED_ENDPOINTS`
+* `RUN_INTEGRATION_TESTS` - when set to "1" enables integration tests, currently used for testing Memcached using comma separated list of endpoints specified by `MEMCACHED_URIS`
 * `TEST_DB_DSN` - specifies connection string using Data Source Name (DSN) for Postgres (default: postgres://postgres:postgres@localhost:5432/postgres?sslmode=disable)

 ### Updating the website